 Acupuncture can help improve the quality of life for patients while they're going through conventional treatments and help them get to a better state of overall health.
 It can help with side effects from chemotherapy, such as nausea, fatigue, and abdominal, joint or muscle pain, as well as help the body recover from radiation treatments.

-Davis, as with all of the integrative medicine specialists, focuses on how patients with cancer can become more empowered in making decisions about their health care, and bring optimal healing and well-being to their life journey.
+Davis, as with all of the integrative health specialists, focuses on how patients with cancer can become more empowered in making decisions about their health care, and bring optimal healing and well-being to their life journey.

 |Meet Jody Wipperfurth in Words and Pictures|